View Current

 2. A breach of the Code has occurred

-1. The REO will take into account the extent and seriousness of the breach/es when determining the response, which may include:
+1. The REO will take into account the extent and seriousness of the breach/es when determining the response:

 2. The REO will ensure that: